Scrumptious Secrets supports about 20 unique artisans in Vermont.

 Founded by Joshua White and Made in Westfield, Vermont

-Joshua White has been beekeeping for about 20 years.
-In the past couple years, Ellen Fox joined the honey making frenzy on their farm just south of the Canadian border.
+Joshua White has been beekeeping for more than 20 years.
+Their farm is just south of the Canadian border.

-They focus on developing beekeeping practices that guarantee the highest levels of quality for their products while preserving and protecting the environment.
+Josh and his team focus on developing beekeeping practices that guarantee the highest levels of quality for their products, while preserving and protecting the environment.

 Old Doge Farm Roasters